 MYTH: Shopping multiple mortgage lenders will hurt my credit score.

 FALSE!
 The credit reporting agencies want you to get the BEST loan available to you.
 They understand you will want to shop more than one Mortgage Lender.
 As long as you shop Mortgages within 30 days, your credit score will only get “hit” ONCE.

-PRE-PAID ITEMS: Prepaid items include real estate taxes and homeowner’s insurance paid in advance, at closing.
-[NOTE: Some or all of your prepaids can be paid by a seller.]
+PRE-PAID ITEMS: Prepaid items include real estate taxes and homeowner’s insurance paid at closing.
+[NOTE: Some or all of your prepaids can be negotiated to be paid by a seller.]

 CLOSING DAY: The Down Payment, Closing Costs and Prepaids are due at closing.
 The final amount will depend on the purchase price, the property taxes, your homeowner’s insurance, and the amount of the Seller’s contribution (if any).
 Your lender will calculate this for you.

 In today’s market, the less you ask from a seller, the better your chance to have your offer accepted.
 Our housing inventory is low, which is causing multiple offer situations in many parts of town.